lmfit/lmfit-py/doc/confidence.rst

     lmfit.printfuncs.report_ci(ci)

-As we can see, the estimated error is almost the same: it is not necessery to caclulate ci's for this problem.
+As we can see, the estimated error is almost the same: it is not necessary to caclulate ci's for this problem.

 An advanced example
 -------------------